icdevs/ic_devs_org_tutorials/tutorials/understanding_types.md

 #### Anonymous functions

 Anonymous functions are also known as lambdas.
 You define them for generic purpose in your program to complete small tasks.
-They are not ment to be part of the public interface.
+They are not meant to be part of the public interface.
 ```
 func add(x : Int, y : Int) : Int = x + y;
 ```